 - Why must bread be bought with ration cards in an agricultural country?

-- Why must peasants make children’s coffins from fence-posts when Romania has substantial production of wood?
+- Why must peasants make children’s coffins from fence-posts when Romania has a substantial production of wood?

 The questions were worded solely to open a dialogue, not directly attack the underlying ideology.
 Even though that’s exactly what Stela and her classmates desired to do.